Lesson 4 Overview

-By this point in the course, we have discussed the market structures and institutions that govern price dynamics and behavior in the major energy commodity markets - crude oil and refined petroleum products; natural gas; and electricity.
-We are now going to shift our focus down one level from the market to the individual firm or project.
 The next series of lessons, starting with this one, will develop quantitative tools that will allow you to prepare an assessment of the profitability of an energy project, whether that project falls into a conventional energy category (e.g., a natural gas power plant) or a sustainable energy category (e.g., solar hot water heating).
-While our focus here will be on profitability as a performance metric for project evaluation, it is possible to use other performance metrics (such as life-cycle impacts; embedded energy or water).
-In the investment world, these alternative metrics are used far less frequently in project evaluation.
+While our focus here will be on profitability as a performance metric for project evaluation, it is possible to use other performance metrics (such as life-cycle impacts; embedded energy, carbon equivalent or water).
+In the investment world, these alternative metrics are used less frequently in project evaluation.

 This lesson will build up to the construction of the "pro forma" financial statement for a single energy project.
-Along the way, we will learn a little about the unique language of accounting (and why Enron gave accounting a bad name); what "depreciation" means to a tax accountant; and how a "10K" is not just a road race.
+Along the way, we will learn a little about the unique language of accounting, what "depreciation" means to a tax accountant, and how a "10K" is not just a road race.

 By the end of this lesson, you should be able to: